Presence-Event Berlin

 Growing together: Participatory education on the move

-The roadshow “Growing Together: Participatory Education on the Move” from the “Art and Design” community of the ‘D2C2’ project brings the “Students as Partners” approach to (art and design) universities.
-With the mobile pop-up format “Learning Garden” and specialized carts, it promotes interactive exchange, practical experience and innovative teaching methods.
-The aim is to break up traditional structures and redesign education together – in a sustainable and inspiring way.
+The roadshow “Growing Together: Participatory Education on the Move” from the “Art and Design” community of the ‘D2C2’ project brings the “Students as Partners” approached to (art and design) universities.
+With the mobile pop-up format “Learning Garden” and specialized carts, it promoted interactive exchange, practical experience and innovative teaching methods.
+The aim was to break up traditional structures and redesign education together – in a sustainable and inspiring way.

 – Katharina Bellinger